Vogue (magazine): 1892–1909: Early years

 Turnure's intention was to create a publication that celebrated the "ceremonial side of life"; one that "attracts the sage as well as debutante, men of affairs, as well as the belle".
-From its inception the magazine targeted the new New York upper class, "recounting their habits, their leisure activities, their social gatherings, the places they frequented, and the clothing they wore ...and everyone who wanted to look like them and enter their exclusive circle".
+From its inception the magazine intended to target the New York upper class by "recounting their habits, their leisure activities, their social gatherings, the places they frequented, and the clothing they wore ... and everyone who wanted to look like them and enter their exclusive circle".
 The magazine at this time was primarily concerned with fashion, with coverage of sports and social affairs included for its male readership.

-Growth was slow during this initial period.
+Turnure died of pneumonia in April 1906.

-1905–1920: Condé Nast
+1909–1920: Condé Nast

-Condé Montrose Nast purchased Vogue in 1909, three years after Turnure's death, and he gradually grew the publication.
-Nast changed it to a women's magazine, and started Vogue editions overseas in the 1910s.
+Condé Montrose Nast purchased Vogue in 1909, three years after Turnure's death.
+He gradually developed the nature of the publication.
+Nast changed it to a women's magazine, and he started Vogue editions overseas in the 1910s.
 Its price was also raised.
 The magazine's number of publications and profit increased dramatically under Nast's management.
 It continued to target an upscale audience and expanded into the coverage of weddings.
-According to Condé Nast Russia, when the First World War made deliveries in the Old World impossible, printing began in England.
+When the First World War made deliveries in Europe impossible, printing for the European market began in England which then developed into separate national editions.
 The decision to print in England proved successful, causing Nast to release the first issue of French Vogue in 1920.

 1920–1970: Expansion

 The magazine's number of subscriptions surged during the Great Depression, and again during World War II.
-During this time, noted critic and former Vanity Fair editor Frank Crowninshield served as its editor, having been moved over from Vanity Fair by publisher Condé Nast.
+During this time, noted critic and former Vanity Fair editor Frank Crowninshield served as its editor, after moving from Vanity Fair by publisher Condé Nast.

 In July 1932, American Vogue placed its first color photograph on the cover of the magazine.
 The photograph was taken by photographer Edward Jean Steichen and portrayed a woman swimmer holding a beach ball in the air.
 Laird Borrelli notes that Vogue led the decline of fashion illustration in the late 1930s, when it began to replace its illustrated covers, by artists such as Dagmar Freuchen, with photographic images.
 Nast was responsible for introducing color printing and the "two-page spread".
 He has been credited with turning Vogue into a "successful business" and the "women's magazine we recognize today", having substantially increased sales volumes until his death in 1942.

 In the 1950s, the decade known as the magazine's "powerful years", Jessica Daves became editor-in-chief.
 As Rebecca C. Tuite has noted, "Daves led a quiet charge for excellence during one of the most challenging, transformative, and rich decades in the magazine's history."
-Daves believed that "taste is something that can be taught and learned", and she edited Vogue with the conviction that it should be "a vehicle to educate public taste".
+Daves believed that "taste is something that can be taught and learned", and she edited Vogue as "a vehicle to educate public taste".
 While fashion coverage remained a priority, Daves also elevated the written content of American Vogue, particularly championing more robust arts and literature features.